Company Limited By Guarantee For Non-Profit Organization

 Profit-Making Business = Company Limited by Shares

-Can the Two Be Interchangeable in The Future
+Can The Guarantee Company Be Interchangeable In The Future

 So, you’ve formed your company, but later decide that you wanted to incorporate the other type.
 Is it possible to change your company now?
 Unfortunately, this change cannot be done after a Guarantee Company is incorporate.
 You will be required to incorporate an entirely new company, while dissolving your existing company.
 It is advisable to begin the process of incorporating a new company before your start with the dissolution process as the dissolution process can take up to 3 months.